BALANCING STRESSED BUDGETS WHILE OFFERING TAX RELIEF

 But finding money to make it happen poses potential political pitfalls.
 The primary source for infrastructure financing is gas taxes.
 The federal 18.4 cent gallon levy hasn’t changed since 1993.
 Congressional Republicans are expected, again, to resist increasing it, leaving states with the unpopular prospect of, again, raising gas taxes.

 Of 20 states that haven’t raised gas taxes in more than a decade, at least 12 will consider doing so in 2017.
 All acknowledge the need for infrastructure investment, but paying the bill will foster contention among opposing advocacy groups.
-Know every committee, track any bill and be prepared for each key vote — times 50.

 THE ‘KILL QUILL’ QUEST TO FORCE ONLINE RETAILERS TO PAY SALES TAXES